Midorilly/WikiOIE/README.md

     ./clean_up.sh your_dump_path
     ```
     This script extracts possible .7z, .zip and .rar folders and converts .p7m files found in your dump.
-    **This script only works on Linux!
-Working on the Windows version.**

 3. **Extract raw text**: run the main class *di.uniba.it.wikioie.preprocessing.Preprocess* using the following run configurations
     ```